SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/eventdata-type.md

 > [!NOTE]
 > From version 10.1.9 we support generating a dialog from CRMScript triggers in Sales client.

-In certain scenarios it can be necessary to ask user for input or confirmation before completing process, using this method we allow for creating a simple dialog which will return input back to CRMScript trigger, based on this you should be able to create a useful workflow.
+In certain scenarios, it can be necessary to ask the user for input or confirmation before completing process, using this method we allow for creating a simple dialog which will return input back to CRMScript trigger.
+Use this to construct a useful workflow.

 * Void [showDialog(EventDataDialogDefinition dialog)][15]